Singapore Gardens by the Bay

 The nearest MTR station is Bayfront, providing easy access to both Gardens by the Bay and Marina Bay Sands.
 We headed straight to Supertree Grove and the OCBC Skyway, an aerial walkway 22 metres high between the Supertrees.

-As well as impressive views over the gardens, the skywalk also offers fantastic views of the iconic Marina Bay Sands.
+As well as impressive views over the gardens, the sky walk also offers fantastic views of the iconic Marina Bay Sands.
 The gardens are lit up beautifully at night and there is a light show in the evenings.
-Entry to the Skywalk was $26 SGD for the family which was fairly good value by Singapore standards.
+Entry to the Sky walk was $26 SGD for the family, fairly good value by Singapore standards.

-Next we headed to the Cloud Forest, by this time the late morning sun was getting very hot, being only our second day we weren’t acclimatised to the heat yet.
+Next we headed to the Cloud Forest.
+By this time the late morning sun was getting very hot, being only our second day we weren’t aclimatised to the heat yet.
 We were waylaid by signs for the children’s garden and discovered a fantastic and free, water play area for children.
 The Far East Organisation Children’s Garden was filled with local families and tourists.
 We didn’t have swimwear with us but that wasn’t going to stop L & S from going in the water.
-We resigned ourselves to them getting soaked and just let them get on with it, we figured the sun was hot enough to dry them off afterwards.
+We resigned ourselves to them getting soaked and just let them get on with it.
+Counting on the sun to be hot enough to dry them off afterwards.

-The garden also included an adventure playground / obstacle course and S was delighted to swing on some monkey bars, and do some climbing, she misses that part of school a lot.
+The garden also included an adventure playground and obstacle course.
+S was delighted to swing on some monkey bars, and do some climbing, she misses that part of school a lot.
 If you do visit these gardens I highly recommend you bring swimwear, it does make the rest of the day a bit more comfortable!

 The Cloud Forest is a mountain, showcasing plants that grow at different heights.
 At the top are plants that grow at around 2000 metres above sea level.
-The dome was educational with information about cloud forests around the world and rare plants and their disappearing environments.
+The dome was educational with information about cloud forests around the world, rare plants, and their disappearing environments.
 We spent over an hour in the dome admiring the many interesting plants.

 Gardens by the Bay has so much more to offer but we had filled quite a few hours by this time and we were ready for a rest.
-I would definitely return to do the Flower Dome another time and explore more of the outdoor gardens which are all free to visit.
+I would definitely return to do the Flower Dome another time.
+Exploring the outdoor gardens, children’s garden and water play is all free.

 Read about the rest of our time in Singapore here.